-There are a vast array of businesses out there competing for buyer attention online.
-Everyone wants their site to be ranking first, and to have the biggest presence, but how many are considering how well they are doing with the next step?
+There's a vast array of businesses competing for attention online.
+Everyone wants their site to rank first and have the biggest reach — but how many are considering what happens next?

-Described as delivering the right content, to the right people, at the right time, contextual marketing is basically using what you know about your prospects, leads and customers to make your content relevant to them.
+Described by HubSpot as 'delivering the right content, to the right people, at the right time', contextual marketing is basically using what you know about your prospects, leads, and customers to make your content as relevant as possible to them.

-If the jargon has thrown you off a bit there, contextual marketing is a term which HubSpot use (and have a certification for, if you fancy delving into it further), but I have also heard personalisation and smart content used to reference similar ideas.
+While contextual marketing is a term that HubSpot uses (and have a certification for, if you fancy delving into it further), I've also heard personalisation and smart content used to reference similar ideas.

 Think about it.
-Someone who is going to close as a customer in the next few days is going to be looking at your site in a very different way to someone who has just found it through organic search.
-The live prospect may be very interested in case studies and the ins and outs of your product, while the first time visitor is more likely to want to see if you can help them fix their specific problem.
+Someone who's going to close as a customer in the next few days is going to be looking at your site in a very different way to someone who's just found it via organic search

-Before I delve into the next section, which goes into how to start putting together a plan for implementing contextual marketing it’s worth me saying here that this next part is very specific to HubSpot, as this is the platform we work with and encourage our clients to use.
+NOTE: Before I delve into the next section, which goes into how to start putting together a plan for implementing contextual marketing, it’s worth saying here that this next part is very specific to HubSpot, as this is the platform we work with and encourage our clients to use.